-The Transcription Options dialog box offers you the opportunity to determine how Composer transcribes an imported MIDI file, or the recording of your performance at the music keyboard, to music notation:
+The Transcription Options dialog box offers you the opportunity to determine how Composer transcribes an opened MIDI file, or the recording of your performance at the music keyboard, to music notation:

 There are several ways that you can access the Transcription Options dialog box: